How to: Process Purchase Returns or Cancellations

 Select the lines that you would like to copy to the new document.

 If you use Ctrl+A to select all lines, all lines within the filter you have set are copied, but the Show Reversible Quantity Only filter is ignored.
 For example, suppose you have filtered the lines to a particular document number with two lines, one of which has already been returned.
-Even if the Show Reversible Quantity Only field is selected, if you select Ctrl+A to copy all lines, both lines are copied, instead of only the one that has not yet been reversed.
+Even if the Show Reversible Quantity Only field is selected, if you press Ctrl+A to copy all lines, both lines are copied, instead of only the one that has not yet been reversed.

 Choose the OK button to copy the lines to the new document.